 The TEP members' ratings showed that the TEP panelists were largely unsupportive of the Menu Task.
-This data element received the least favorable overall rating of 2.5, and the lowest cross-setting applicability score of 2.6.
-Furthermore, the ratings of value for the Menu Task were also the lowest, with 85 percent of TEP members indicating its value did not outweigh its burden of administration
+The data element received the least favorable rating by the TEP, with an overall rating of 2.5, and also received the lowest cross-setting applicability score, with a score of 2.6.
+Furthermore, the ratings of value for the Menu Task were the lowest, with 85 percent of TEP members indicating its value did not outweigh its burden of administration.